bvmcardoso/bvmcardoso/README.md

 ---

-I'm a backend engineer with 6+ years building systems that run in production — not just systems that look good in a README.
+I'm a backend engineer with 6+ years building systems that run in production, not just systems that look good in a README.

 Most of my work lives at the intersection of backend engineering, data pipelines, and the kind of infrastructure that quietly makes everything else work.
 I care about keeping things simple, making behavior predictable, and not shipping complexity that the next engineer has to untangle six months later.